-If the student validates his/her 1st year and passes the admission tests for health studies: he/she can be admitted to the 2nd year in the health field in which he/she was initially enrolled.
+If the student validates their 1st year and passes the admission tests for health studies they can be admitted to the 2nd year in the health field in which they were initially enrolled.

-If the student validates his/her 1st year but does not pass the health studies admission exams: he/she may continue in the option X that he/she initially chose.
-He or she may apply for a second and final time for health studies at a later date.
-He can apply at the end of L2 or L3.
+If the student validates their 1st year but does not pass the health studies admission exams they may continue in the option that they initially chose.
+They may apply for a second and final time for health studies at a later date, at the end of L2 or L3.

-If the student does not validate his first year: he can repeat this first year or redirect himself.
+If the student does not validate their first year they can repeat this first year or redirect themselves.

 High school students must consider their strengths, interests, and fields of study that interest them outside of healthcare.

 The application for health studies will be judged, to a large extent, on the marks obtained in the first year at university.
-Therefore, it is recommended that you wish for courses that correspond to your strengths in high school and your study project.
+Therefore, it is recommended that you enroll in courses that correspond to your strengths in high school and your study project.